CodingByGopal/React-FreeGamesGo/README.md

 # FreeGamesGo : A free PC and Web browser based game collection platform

 FreeGamesGo is a responsive online game collection platform that provides access to the best free-to-play multiplayer games and MMO Games.
 You can search for any game of your choice based on genre, name, and platform.
-In most of the games, you can view minimum system requirements too in order to play perticular game.
+In most of the games, you can view minimum system requirements too in order to play a particular game.

 ## Development And Optimizations

 FreeGamesGo has been developed using React.js and Tailwind CSS.
 To give the website a modern look react top loading bar and react-loader-spinner have been used.
 For providing smooth animations, skeleton loading, and lazy image loading, Intersection observer API has been used.

 ## Resource